 “I would definitely not consider someone as a senior if they haven't at least worked 2-3 years as a Data Scientist …[and]...I see a lot of companies make this mistake and bring on people with no experience in the relevant field as seniors.”

-If you’re looking for a Senior Data Scientist to join your team or you’re interested in a Senior Data Scientist position, get in touch with our expert consultants to find out how we can help.
+If you’re looking for a Senior Data Scientist job role or a hire to join your team, get in touch with our expert data science and machine learning consultants to find out how we can help.